San Diego Asian Film Festival: Reel Voices

 Each year since 2005, Pacific Arts Movement offers students from local San Diego schools the chance to join this 12-week film internship program.
 The program accepts around 10 students per year.
 Students are paired with a mentor and helped to compose a nonfiction documentary film by the Reel Voices staff and volunteers.
 The final product is screened at SDAFF where the students participate in a Q&A session after the showing.

-In 2014, Reel Voices expanded programs to launch a media arts elective class at the Monarch School in San Diego's Barrio Logan for high school students interested in film production and digital storytelling.
+In 2014, Reel Voices expanded programs to launch a media arts elective class at Monarch School in San Diego's Barrio Logan for high school students interested in film production and digital storytelling.

 Venues

-Most of SDAFF's film screenings occur at the Hazard Center UltraStar Cinemas in Mission Valley, but some events have taken place at other locations such as UC San Diego, the Digital Gym Cinema in North Park and the Museum of Contemporary Art San Diego.
+Most of SDAFF's film screenings occur at the Hazard Center UltraStar Cinemas in Mission Valley, but some events have taken place at other locations such as UC San Diego, Digital Gym Cinema and the Museum of Contemporary Art San Diego.